Teachings/sts/intent_analysis/readme.md

 3.  **Agents / Services**
     -   **RealtimeAgent**: Interacts with an LLM to determine if a user’s utterance requires immediate action (e.g., “turn off the lights”).
     -   **SessionManagementAgent**: An LLM-based agent that decides whether to **DESTROY** a session **based on explicit user requests**.
+    -   **AggregatorAgent**: An older or alternate agent that decides if an action is required for a given transcription.
     -   **DecisionAgent**: An older or alternate agent that decides if an action is required for a given transcription.
     -   **TTS Service**: Connects to an external text-to-speech endpoint and plays the resulting audio.